wp-plugins/bepro-listings/readme.txt

 	* Informational - Tourism, points of interest, and other details best shown via map
 	* User Contributions - Using the submission form shortcode, let users contribute blog posts for you to review and publish
 	* Image website - Artists are using the new features to show just images in listing results.
-	* Video Listings - You can setup the plugin to feature videos only (uploaded and/or linked)
+	* Video Listings - Setup the plugin to feature videos only (uploaded and/or linked).
 	* Podcast & Music - List all of your audio files including mp3 and wav
 	* Document Directory - Showcase multiple file types and have them show up in search listings
 	* Real Estate - Perfect way to showcase, buildings, apartments, hotels, and other locations